 What’s more, should the government at some point require stadium management to prove that social distancing practices are being adhered to in their venues, data generated by the tags can easily be used to provide an audit trail.

 Another key element in monitoring and preventing the spread of Covid-19 is contract tracing.
 RTLS data can be used for tracing people’s whereabouts within the stadium.
 Based on the collected data, if a person later tests positive for Covid-19, a message or email can be sent to those they came into contact with within a certain distance.
 Having a recording of everyone – including where they have been and who they have been in contact with – means stadium managers do not have to shut down the whole venue if someone tests positive, but simply go back and trace its path.
 It’s a win win.

 To The Future

 Looking beyond Covid-19, RTLS technology could also drastically improve the fan experience.
 Its real-time performance analysis capabilities mean spectators can receive immediate, automated and accurate statistics on the game to their mobile, including the speed and movement of players.
-Imagine being able to not only judge your players on what you think you’ve seen anecdotally, but also now backed up with the facts and data in real time, rather than having to wait for half time or the end of game summary.
+Imagine being able to judge your players on what you think you’ve seen not only anecdotally, but also now backed up with the facts and data in real time, rather than having to wait for half-time or the end-of-game summary.